Social-Evolution-and-Behavior/anTraX/docs/classification.md

 ### Merging training sets

 The exported examples are saved as images in the experimental directory, under `/session/classifier/examples/id/`.
 When creating a classifier specific to that experiment, training can be done from that directory.
-However, in order to create a general classifier to be used on many experiments, it is necessary to create a trainset that contain examples from a few experiments.
+However, in order to create a general classifier to be used on many experiments, it is necessary to create a training set that contains examples from several experiments.
 This can be done with the command:

 ```console
 antrax merge-trainset <source-classdir> <dest-classdir>